Superradiance -- the 2020 Edition

-Again, we stress how {\it dissipation} is a crucial ingredient for superradiance: without ingoing boundary conditions at the horizon, no superradiant scattering can occur~\cite{zeldovich1,zeldovich2,Bekenstein:1973mi,Richartz:2009mi,Cardoso:2012zn}.
-In absence of a horizon (for example in the case of rotating perfect-fluid stars), regularity boundary conditions must be imposed at the center of the object.
+Boundary conditions are important for any problem.
+One might be tempted to conclude, as has been done in the past, that without ingoing boundary conditions at the horizon, no superradiant scattering can occur~\cite{zeldovich1,zeldovich2,Bekenstein:1973mi,Richartz:2009mi,Cardoso:2012zn}.
+In fact, in absence of a horizon (for example in the case of rotating perfect-fluid stars), regularity boundary conditions must be imposed at the center of the object.